e4st-dev/E4ST.jl/docs/src/types/policy.md

 Start by setting the NPV of the actual PTC (per MW capacity) $p$ and the adjusted PTC (per MW capacity) $x$. \
 $m$ is the minimum age of the generator to qualify for the PTC.
 This will be 0 if they generator can recieve the PTC from the start of its life.
 This is why we use m+1 in the following formula. \
 $n$ is the maximum age of the generator to qualify for the PTC \
 We adjust this calculation to account for the fact that the simulation represents half way through the year.
-This means adding 0.5 to the year values to adjust the NPV for halg way through the year.
+This means adding 0.5 to the year values to adjust the NPV for half way through the year.

 $$\sum_{i=1}^l x / \left(1+r \right)^{i+0.5} = \sum_{j=m+1}^n p / \left(1+r \right)^{j+0.5}$$